Conectric/conectric-usb-gateway/README.md

 ## Introduction

-This module is Conectric's Node.js SDK that allows you to receive data from our wireless mesh network sensors.
+This module is Conectric's Node.js SDK that allows you to communicate with our wireless mesh network sensors.
 We aim to get you up and running quickly, so that you can rapidly build applications or visualizations that use near real time temperature, humidity, motion detection and switch state data.

 Our introductory video provides a quick overview of the product.